Read | Listen| Write

 Braiding two lives into one fight,

-Strategic meetings morning, noon, into night
+Strategic meetings morning, noon, and night

 July 1940